 It’s time to do a deep dive on your own.
-Try incorporating one or more of the following features into your API:
+In the classwork for this course section, you'll be tasked with trying to incorporate one or more of the following features into your API:

-Before getting started, review each of the objectives and do some preliminary research.
+Before getting started, review each of the further exploration objectives below and do some preliminary research.
 You should be familiar with each of these concepts even if you don’t add them to your API.

 In this section, we will reaffirm a point from the student handbook: